CRISIS & YOUR CAREER: Expect the best, plan for the worst

 PROACTIVE VS REACTIVE:

-With all the recent bankruptcies, store closings and corporate cut-backs in the fashion and retail industries, a job search may be forced upon you with little warning.
+With all the recent bankruptcies, store closings and corporate cut-backs in the fashion and retail industries AND all of the uncertainty associated with the Coronavirus, a job search may be forced upon you with little warning.
 Because of this, we cannot stress enough the idea of being proactive when it comes to your career.
 Those who wait until they are notified of layoffs/firings/closings (reactive), will be at a disadvantage to those who are prepared.

 When it comes to your livelihood, expect the best BUT plan for the worst…